Nukesor/pueue/README.md

 The preferred way to install Pueue is to use your system's package manager.
 This will usually deploy service files and completions automatically.

-Pueue has been packaged for a quite a few distributions, check the table on the right for more information.
+Pueue has been packaged for quite a few distributions, check the table on the right for more information.

 #### Prebuild Binaries